sfc-gh-akelkar/ai_agent_ixr_analytics/DEMO_SCRIPT.md

 Which pharma sponsor's content has the highest engagement and completion rate?
 ```

-**Why it matters:** *"This is the data pharma partners pay for—proving their content is being consumed."*
+> 💡 **WHY THIS MATTERS:**
+> - Pharma partners pay for **proof of engagement**
+> - This justifies premium pricing and renewals
+> - VP of Partnerships: "I can show Pfizer their exact content performance in seconds"

 ---